Best iPhones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best iPhones you can buy in 2022.

 If you need a big screen and/or a more advanced camera, consider the more expensive models.
 But for the vast majority of us, the iPhone 11 is the best value iPhone from Apple's 2019 range.

 Apple's second iPhone SE follows in the footsteps of 2016's original, with improvements across the board.
 While the original was basically an iPhone 6S in an iPhone 5S's casing, the 2020 SE takes an iPhone 8 shell and crams in slightly improved innards.
 Namely: the newer A13 Bionic processor, more advanced camera shooting (with portrait mode and better HDR) and the option of 256GB of storage.

 It's a doozy.
-While admittedly not quite as impressive as the iPhone 11 family, it still gives you that classic iPhone experience, and for £200/$200 less than the cheapest model of iPhone 11.
+While admittedly not quite as impressive as later iPhones, it still gives you that classic iPhone experience, and for a lot less money.

 The LCD screen is decent, the audio impressive, and it has the best user interface and app selection available on any handset.
 If you want the best iPhone available, this isn't it.
 But if you want a taste of the full iPhone experience for a fraction of the price of Apple's newer handsets, this is the phone for you.

 Read the full Apple iPhone SE (2020) review